-In late 2006 and early 2007, Pipe Line Company (PL) constructed a new, approximately two-mile long, 12-inch diameter crude oil pipeline segment in the unincorporated area east of Martinez, California.
-This new segment interconnects PL’s existing Kettleman to Los Medanos (KLM) pipeline to the south end of an existing Valero 20-inch diameter pipeline.
+In late 2006 and early 2007, a major international oil company constructed a new, approximately two-mile-long, 12-inch diameter crude oil pipeline segment in the unincorporated area East of Martinez, California.
+This new segment interconnects an existing 20-inch diameter pipeline.
 The capacity of the new pipeline segment is 55,000 to 70,000 barrels per day (BPD).
 The project also included pig launching and receiving facilities, custody transfer metering, stationary meter prover, electrical power connections to PG&E, leak detection, and over-pressure protection.

-EDM Services provided engineering, design and environmental support to the Valero project teams.
-The project posed a couple of technical changes.
+EDM Services provided engineering, design, and environmental support to the major international oil companies project teams.
+The project posed a couple of technical challenged.
 First, the southern portion of the project was underlain by approximately 40 to 70-feet of uncompressed peat soils; these soils were expected to settle five to six feet during the first few years of operation.
-Second, the pipeline required a bored crossing beneath the 680 Freeway through very difficult soil conditions.
+Second, the pipeline required a boring crossing beneath the 680 Freeway through very difficult soil conditions.

-In order to retrieve the broken casing from beneath the freeway, the project team elected to use a 30-inch diameter tunnel.
+680 Freeway Tunnel – In order to retrieve the broken casing from beneath the freeway, the project team elected to use a 30-inch diameter tunnel.
 After obtaining the necessary permits from CALTRANS and OSHA, the tunneling work was begun.
 Once the end of the broken 16-inch casing was encountered, it had to be cut out of the way in small pieces.
-Naturally, forced air breathing apparatus and forced air ventilation were required to insure a safe working environment for the workers; the working environment was also continuously monitored during all shifts.
+Naturally, forced air breathing apparatus and forced air ventilation were required to ensure a safe working environment for the workers; the working environment was also continuously monitored during all shifts.